Skip to main content

 message_service.create_message(request)

-If enforceRequestValidation is set to True and you pass this dictionary, then the SDK will create a MessageRequest for you from the dictionary values, and raise an exception if any required properties are missing:
+If enforceRequestValidation is set to true and you pass this dictionary, then the SDK will create a MessageRequest for you from the dictionary values, and raise an exception if any required properties are missing:

 TypeError: MessageRequest.__init__() got an unexpected keyword argument 'message'

-If enforceRequestValidation is set to False then the dictionary is passed to the API as is, and the API will need to validate the data.
+If enforceRequestValidation is set to false then the dictionary is passed to the API as is, and the API will need to validate the data.

 Only required properties are validated.